njustesen/TRTS/starcraft/protoss.md

 High Templars are spell casters and can cast one of the following spells per turn:

-_Psionic Storm_: During combat, target up to four small, three medium, or two large units of the same type.
+_Psionic Storm_ (researched at Templar Archives): During combat, target up to four small, three medium, or two large units of the same type.
 Target units are dealt 2 damage (ignoring armor) for units with speed 0-2 and 1 damage (ignoring armor) to units with speed 3+.
 Psionic Storm is not stackable so casting more than one on the same target in the same combat does not cause more damage.
 Psionic Storm does not damage units under a Stasis Field.

+_Hallucination_ (researched at Templar Archives): Allows High Templar to creates two temporary duplicates of a frendly unit in the same area.
+This spell can be cast at any time, e.g. when being engaged by the enemy.
+Duplicates have 1 HP, cannot attack or use abilities, and must be removed from the game at the end of the turn.
+Other attributs are the same as the unit they were copied from.
+Keep track on your Player Board which units are duplicates.
+You don't have to reveal that units are duplicates until they are removed from a contested area.

 ### Dark Templar

+_Cloaked_.

 ### Archon

+An Archon can be formed in the production phase by merging two High Templars and is under development until the Deployment Phase.

 ### Dark Archon

+A Dark Archon can be formed in the production phase by merging two Dark Templars and is under development until the Deployment Phase.